opendatatrentino/jackan/docs/README.md

 #### What we POST
 All writable classes have an ancestor with `"Base"` appended to the Ckan object name, like `CkanDatasetBase`.
 When writing Jackan sends to Ckan only the non-null fields of such base classes (except for patch-update, which is more sophisticated).
+Notice CKAN instances might have <a href="http://docs.ckan.org/en/latest/extensions/adding-custom-fields.html" target="_blank"> custom data schemas</a> that force presence of custom properties among 'regular' ones.
+In this case, they go to java `others` hashmap and when serialized are put into the main json body (Note that to further complicate things there is also an `extras`field).

 #### Examples for writing